nusenu/tor-relay-operator-ids-trust-information/README.md

 | 2 | Discover and accept trust information with a max edge count of up to 2.
 This is the recommended default value.
 In the following trust path: A(TA) -> B -> C -> D the last accepted ID would be "C".
 "D" is ignored.  |
 | N | Trust up to N edges in the trust path.
 Ignore operator IDs where the edge count exceeds this value. |

-**local consumer configuration**
+#### Local Trust Consumer Configuration

 The max_depth value is placed after the the trust anchors host.

-Example of a consumer configuration file using 3 distinct TAs:
+Example of a consumer configuration file (ta.conf) using 3 distinct TAs:
 ```
 global_max_depth:0
 example.com:2